nusenu/tor-relay-operator-ids-trust-information/README.md

-# A Simple Web of Trust for Tor Relay Operator IDs
+# A Simple Web of Trust for Authenticated Relay Operator IDs (AROIs)

 This is a work-in-progress draft, significant portions might change in a non-compatible way.